-- (1) an Indemnity-type plan with the common mental health and substance abuse, prescription drug, vision, and wellness benefits; - (2) a Preferred Provider Organization (PPO) plan with the common mental health and substance abuse, prescription drug, vision, and wellness benefits; - (3) a Point of Service (POS) plan with the common mental health and substance abuse, prescription drug, vision, and wellness benefits; and - (4) a Catastrophic plan with only the common wellness benefits.
-One (1) single risk pool shall be created for all covered employees.
+- (a) The plans are as follows: - (1) an Indemnity-type plan with the common mental health and substance abuse, prescription drug, vision, and wellness benefits; and - (2) a Point of Service (POS) plan with the common mental health and substance abuse, prescription drug, vision, and wellness benefits.

-On or before July 1, 2002, the State will implement the extension of the current State Employee's Wellness Program to all covered employees and retirees (but not dependents) enrolled in one (1) of the four (4) new health plans.
+The State will provide the current State Employee's Wellness Program to all covered employees and retirees (but not dependents) enrolled in one (1) of the health plans.